Sydney-Informatics-Hub/geodata-harvester/quarto/API_md/geodata_harvester/temporal.md

     Parameters
     ----------
-    file_list : list of filename strings in date order to concatenate.
+    file_list : str or list of filename strings in date order to concatenate.
         Expected to be of the form "x,y" or "x,y,z1" channel_name : string of coordinate dimension to concatentate (band, time, etc).
 Check options with rioxarray.open_rasterio('filename').coords